 All information that is collected about you during the course of the study will be kept strictly confidential.
 It is available to the study team, the NHS Trust staff who are involved in your care, regulatory agencies and the Sponsor (The University of Oxford), who can ask to assess the study.
 Responsible members of the University of Oxford and/or NHS Trust may be given access to data for monitoring and/or audit of the study to ensure we are complying with regulations.
 Your GP will be informed about your participation, as mentioned in Part 1.
 Every effort will be taken to maintain confidentiality.
 Information about you may be stored electronically on a secure server, and paper notes will be kept in a key-locked filing cabinet at the research site.
-Some of the research being undertaken will also contribute to the fulfilment of a doctoral thesis.
+Some of the research being undertaken will also contribute to the fulfillment of a doctoral thesis.
 Study results will be published in a scientific journal but nothing that could identify you will be included in any report or publication.

-We are required by law to share all study COVID-19 PCR test results if applicable and personal data (including your name, contact details, postcode) with the UK Health Security Agency, while COVID-19 remains a notifiable disease.
+We are required by law to share all COVID-19 test results and personal data (including your name, contact details, postcode) with Public Health England for referral to the NHS Test and Trace system.